Recovery from a stroke can be varied and multifaceted.

 Have a log sheet to record your vitals (use this free one), and monitor them daily at consistent times.
 This will come in handy to bring with you to your follow up appointments.
 It is important to keep track of your blood pressure and communicate with your health care team if there are issues.

 Check out this link for a blood pressure cuff you can use at home: (affiliate link)

-Use a daily activity log (get a free one by subscribing to the blog!) to keep a record of performing your exercises.
+Use a daily activity log (get a free one here) to keep a record of performing your exercises.
 Your recovery will be most efficient if you follow your program faithfully.

 Use a timer or stopwatch to time your exercise or walks: (affiliate link)

 Ask your physician or clinicians for specific dietary instructions, and if there are any foods that may interfere with your medications.

 Take precaution with extreme temperatures.
 Sitting in the hot sun, a jacuzzi, or a long, hot shower may increase your heart rate and your blood pressure.

 Choose a good supportive chair.
 A firm chair with arms provides a place that you can push up from to stand, is good for safety if your balance is weak, and supports your back.
 Rocky recliners, ‘smooshy’ seats, and low couches can make it challenging to get up.
 If your chair is low, you could place a firm cushion on the seat to raise it up a bit.
 A couple of inches in height can make a huge difference in effort for a transfer!